Columbus celebrates Saint Patrick’s Day!

 COLUMBUS, GA (WTVM) - If you drove past Uptown Columbus this weekend, the world might have suddenly looked a bit greener than normal.
 Saint Patrick’s Day excitement was in the air!

-Popular Uptown pub, Scruffy Murphy’s, helped to painted Uptown green for the holiday.
-There was four leaf clovers and green steamer decorations hanging up and down Broadway- even have the fountains were filled with green water!
+Popular Uptown pub, Scruffy Murphy’s, helped to paint Uptown green for the holiday.
+There were four leaf clovers and green steamer decorations hanging all up and down Broadway- even have the fountains were filled with green water!

-Music from live bands filled the air while a crowd of locals enjoyed the family friendly events held throughout the weekend, including games, shopping, and food tastings.
+Music from live bands filled the air while a crowd of locals enjoyed the family-friendly events held throughout the weekend- including games, shopping, and food tastings.

-Scruffy Murphy’s also kept things fun and festive by serving their traditional Irish menu and of course the classic celebratory green beer.
+Scruffy Murphy’s also kept things fun and festive by serving their traditional Irish menu and of course the classic green beer.

 But a lot of people may wonder... why do we celebrate Saint Patrick’s Day?

-The day marks the death of Saint Patrick, the Patron Saint of Ireland and a 4th Century the historical figure.
+The day marks the death of Saint Patrick, the Patron Saint of Ireland and a 4th Century historical figure.

 At the age of 16, he was kidnapped and brought to Ireland as a slave.
 After years of enslavement, it is said a voice came to him in his sleep and urged him to escape.